news

 Pioneering at the forefront of digital evolution is no easy feat.
 Labour market stakeholders are facing major challenges when implementing new technology solutions such as AI.
 The challenges are many, but so are the opportunities.
 How can we find the right balance so that digitalisation benefits all?

-The World Employment Conference 2023 will address this question during the session “Good or Bad Tech: How to Build a Brave New World of Digital Work?” in a session moderated by Anisha Nadkarni, Data Ethics Officer at Randstad.
-She will be joined by Dror Gurevich, CEO of Velocity Career Labs, a project pioneering the use of digital wallets for career credentials, and Burkard Göpfert, Partner at the legal firm KLIEMT.Arbeitsrecht, who will bring insights on the legal implications of these new technological developments.
+The World Employment Conference 2023 addressed this question during the session “Good or Bad Tech: How to Build a Brave New World of Digital Work?” in a session moderated by Anisha Nadkarni, Data Ethics Officer at Randstad.
+She was joined by Dror Gurevich, CEO of Velocity Career Labs, a project pioneering the use of digital wallets for career credentials, and Burkard Göpfert, Partner at the legal firm KLIEMT.Arbeitsrecht, who brought insights on the legal implications of these new technological developments.

 topics: Digitalisation AI